ajsimas/the-pragmatic-firewall-engineer/Core.md

 ### Logging platform

-There is a wide variety of logging platforms and they come in a wide variety of usefulness.
+There is a wide variety of logging platforms and they vary widely in usefulness.
 If your firewall vendor has a logging product, start there, but don't stop there.
 SIEMs can also be useful for firewall logging (even for non-security incident activities).
 At a minimum, your logging platform should be able to:

 - Aggregate logs from multiple firewalls
 - Have robust search and filtering capabilities